Khat: Distribution

-In recent years, improved roads, off-road motor vehicles, and air transportation have increased the global distribution of this perishable commodity and, as a result, the plant has been found in places such as Australia, Netherlands, Canada, the United Kingdom, the Levant, Rome (Italy), New Zealand and the United States.
+In recent years, improved roads, off-road motor vehicles, and air transportation have increased the global distribution of this perishable commodity and, as a result, the plant has been found in places such as Australia, Netherlands, Canada, the United Kingdom, the Levant, Italy, New Zealand and the United States.
 In the US, freshly-packed khat leaves are sold in the African and Middle Eastern markets of Boston, Dallas, Los Angeles, and New York City, where the demand is highest.

 Effects

 Table from the 2010 ISCD study ranking various drugs (legal and illegal) based on statements by drug-harm experts.
 Khat was found to be the 17th overall most dangerous drug.

 Addiction experts in psychiatry, chemistry, pharmacology, forensic science, epidemiology, and the police and legal services engaged in delphic analysis regarding 20 popular recreational drugs.
 Khat was ranked 17th in dependence, 20th in physical harm, and 20th in social harm.

+Medieval Mamluk historian al-Maqrizi describing Khat's effects states:

+Jaat which does not bear fruit, but its leaves are eaten, and produce a sharpening of the intellect, an increase of memory, an exhilaration of the spirit, a lessening of appetite and sexual desire, and a disinclination to sleep.

 Khat consumption induces mild euphoria and excitement, similar to that conferred by strong coffee.
 Individuals become very talkative under the influence of the plant.
 Animal testing has shown that khat causes an increase in motoric activity.
 The effects of oral administration of cathinone occur more rapidly than the effects of amphetamine pills; roughly 15 minutes as compared to 30 minutes in amphetamine.
 Khat can induce manic behaviours and hyperactivity, similar in effects to those produced by amphetamine.

 The use of khat results in constipation.
 Dilated pupils (mydriasis) are prominent during khat consumption, reflecting the sympathomimetic effects of the drug, which are also reflected in increased heart rate and blood pressure.
 Long-term use can precipitate permanent tooth darkening (of a greenish tinge), susceptibility to ulcers, and diminished sex drive.
 Khat is an effective anorectic, causing loss of appetite.

 It is unclear if the consumption of khat directly affects the mental health of the user or not.
 Occasionally, a psychotic episode can result, resembling a hypomanic state in presentation.
 In humans, its prolonged consumption creates an uplifted mood and a sense of release from time and space.

 Khat is mainly chewed by men, but there are cases of its use by women, and in particular it has been associated with increased likelihood of adverse outcomes during pregnancy.